Live ?!*@ Like a Suicide: Promotion

 To celebrate the release of the EP Guns N' Roses had a release party at Riki Rachtman's World Famous Cathouse.
 That was the first live performance at the club.
 It was acoustic and this was before MTV had the unplugged series, so an acoustic set from a heavy metal act was rather obscure in 1986.
 In 2010, Steven Adler claimed that Guns N' Roses got Rodney on the ROQ at KROQ-FM to initially play "Reckless Life" by giving Rodney one gram of cocaine.

+Critical reception

+In April 1987, Sounds critic Paul Elliott called it a "trashy, fun but so-so" EP but nonetheless commented that the music had an "air plastering of dirt 'n' grime and down-at-heel seediness" that was still evident in the demo material for Appetite for Deconstruction.
+Two months later, Sylvie Simmons wrote in Kerrang! that the "delirious" indie EP was "a greasy, lemon-squeezy slice of smirking, strutting vinyl."
+Describing it as an "indie bar-band object", critic Chuck Eddy considers the EP to comprise "by-the-numbers Aerosmith and Rose Tattoo speedboogie reconstructions and a couple ballsy-but-inconsequential speedboogie originals."
+Rolling Stone consider the EP to comprise "four pleasantly raw live tracks".
+In his G N' R Lies review for AllMusic, Stephen Thomas Erlewine writes: "Live ?!*@ Like a Suicide is competent bar band boogie, without the energy or danger of Appetite for Destruction."